 How short-term disability coverage complements PFML

 As paid family and medical leave (PFML) laws expand across the US, more employees are covered for absences to recover from their own illness or injury, or care for a loved one.
-But short-term disability coverage is still a crucial employee benefit to provide.
+But short-term disability (STD) coverage is still a crucial employee benefit to provide.

-State PFML programs offer a foundational level of coverage that allow employees to take a leave, not only for themselves, but also to care for a covered family member or other individual.¹ But each state’s PFML program often comes with benefit limitations, potentially leaving income gaps that could put your employees’ financial wellness at risk.
+State PFML programs offer a foundational level of coverage that allow employees to take leave for themselves or a covered family member or other individual.¹ But state PFML programs often comes with benefit limitations, potentially leaving income gaps that could put employee financial wellness at risk.
+With STD insurance from Guardian, you're prepared to provide powerful disability benefits that not only help replace income, but also support employee well-being and help simplify the return to work.

 Leave time available